The Copenhagen Christmas Markets are magical; so we share how you can visit Copenhagen in Winter and explore this festive market.

 Højbro Square is situated southwest of Kongens Nytorv, about a 6-minute walk, only a few steps from Gammel Stand metro station.

-H.C.
+4. H.C.
 Andersen Christmas Market

 Named after the well-known Danish writer, Hans Christian Andersen (the author of The Little Mermaid), this is another fun, Copenhagen Christmas Market.

-This Christmas market is kid-friendly selling items such as food, hot drinks, and sweets.
+This Copenhagen Christmas markets is kid-friendly selling items such as food, hot drinks, and sweets.
 However, the highlight is the opportunity for children to meet Santa for a photo and learn to make Christmas ornaments.
 The market is also home to some kid-friendly rides as well, so you can enjoy a full afternoon out fit the family.

 Nytorv is not in the same location as the Kongens Nytorv.
 Nytorv is a street 900 m south, near Copenhagen City Court and Copenhagen University.